 We can also combine hiking and walking with sea kayaking.
 We schedule the sea kayaking for morning or afternoon depending on the tide.
 If it is a morning high tide we kayak from Anchorage to Bark Bay.
 If it is an afternoon high tide we kayak from Bark Bay to Anchorage.
 This enables paddling into Torrent Bay and Falls River on the tide, and if it’s an afternoon paddle, paddling with the sea breeze back to Anchorage.

 All our Abel Tasman trips originate from our base in Nelson, and the price includes collecting you from your lodge or hotel accommodation and return by luxury vehicle.
-Our trips are all hosted by your friendly and knowledgeable Simply Wild guide and we provide a fresh gourmet picnic lunch prepared by our Simply Wild chef.
+Our trips are all hosted by your friendly and knowledgeable Simply Wild Guide, and we provide a fresh gourmet platter lunch prepared by our Simply Wild Chef.

-Timing of the day is to suit you, but we are normally in the park for around 5 hours.
+Timing of the day is to suit you, but we are usually in the park for around 5 hours.

 How far are the walking sections?

 Because the yachts travel more slowly than our private launch, and clients prefer to spend more time aboard the yacht, we walk shorter distances in the lower (south end) of the park, more often between Watering Cove and Anchorage, and occasionally between Torrent Bay and Bark Bay.
 These walks tend to be around an hour.

 What is the track like and what kind of footwear do I need?